Letter Left At Hotel Helps Police In Missouri Identify Newborn Found Dead In 2019

-Two suspects in Missouri were taken into custody in connection to the cold case death of a baby whose remains were discovered nearly three years ago, authorities said.
+Two suspects in Missouri were in custody in connection with the cold case death of a baby whose remains were discovered four years ago, and the trial of one was recently delayed, authorities said.

 According to the Columbia Police Department, on Aug.
-15, 2019, employees of a business discovered the decomposed remains of a newborn girl as well as the baby’s clothing in a backpack that was inside a tire.
+15, 2019, employees of a tire shop discovered the decomposed remains of a newborn girl as well as the baby’s clothing in a backpack that was inside a tire.

-“The child’s name is Samone J. Daniels,” Police Chief Geoff Jones said.
+“The child’s name is Samone J. Daniels,” Police Chief Geoff Jones said after the arrests of the newborn girl's parents in 2022.
 “We believe she was between four and five months old at the time of her death.”

 “One of our Detectives said it best.
 Our number one goal was to give this child a name and honor her memory, and that has happened,” Jones said.